Abdulk-P/weatherForecastApplication/README.md

     const API_KEY = 'YOUR_WEATHERAPI_KEY'; // Replace with your actual key
     ```

-    You might see a placeholder for `GEOCODING_API_KEY`.
-While the current implementation uses WeatherAPI's geocoding, if you were to integrate a separate service, you'd need to replace that as well.

 ## Usage

 1.  **Enter a city name:** Type the name of a city in the input field and click the "Search" button.
 The application will display the current weather information and the 7-day forecast for that city.